Skip to Content

 See how Moyer Law, PC can help with your child support case in Rhode Island.
 Call us today at (401) 305-2934 or contact us online to get started with an initial consultation with our Rhode Island child support lawyer.

-Upholding RI Child Support Laws
+Upholding Rhode Island Child Support Laws

 Rhode Island law mandates that both parents are obligated to support their child, ensuring both parents meet their child's needs.
-The non-custodial parent does this in the form of child support, while the custodial parent spends on the child directly.
+The non-custodial parent does this in the form of child support, while the custodial parent spends it on the child directly.

 The amount of child support owed depends on the needs of the child and the financial situation of the parents.
 Courts are willing to modify child support arrangements if one parent is paying too much or if the funds are insufficient.